plasticine/inject-loader/README.md

 Dispatcher.register(handleAction, 'MyStore');
 ```

-You can manipulate it's dependancies when you come to write tests as follows:
+You can manipulate it’s dependancies when you come to write tests as follows:

 ```javascript
 // If no flags are provided when using the loader then